mcormier/tallyman/README.md

 --------------------------------------------------------------------
-The current look of http://stats.preenandprune.com was heavily influenced, pretty much a direct copy of, Nicholas Feltron's [2006 annual report](http://feltron.com/ar06_01.html).
+The feltron theme was heavily influenced, pretty much a direct copy of, Nicholas Feltron's [2006 annual report](http://feltron.com/ar06_01.html).

 An alternative to setting up your own tallyman is to use [Daytum](http://daytum.com/) which does allow you to export your data as a CSV.
 Daytum is free for the first 1000 items you log, they charge $4 a month if you require more space.